flores/moarcats-app/README.md

 try [/auto](http://edgecats.net/auto)!

-every 60s is a new cat
+* every 60s is a new cat
-click the image to immediately get moar cats
+* click the image to immediately get moar cats
+* the X-cat-link header has a direct link to the current random cat

 # omg /netcat!!

 try [/netcat](http://edgecats.net/netcat) out!

-drag him around!
+* drag him around!
-type `moar cats` for an adorable cat!
+* type `moar cats` for an adorable cat!

 # need a random link generator or a specific cat?

 try [/random](http://edgecats.net/random)

-edgecats.net/cats/<whatever> is a static cacheable image.
+edgecats.net/cats/<whatever> is a static cacheable cat.

+# want to see a shitton of cats OMG YES PLEASE!!!??!?

+* [/all](http://edgecats.net/all) for a list of all cat gifs
+* [/all/count](http://edgecats.net/all/count) for a count of all cat gifs
+* [/all/show](http://edgecats.net/all/show) to show all cat gifs.
+May be slow!

 # license